-This position manages the sponsored research, clinic operations, and administrative activities of the Division of Pulmonary & Critical Care Medicine for Johns Hopkins University, with focus on the Bayview Campus.
-However, will work with Division Administrator at East Baltimore and all satellite locations as well.
-The position reports directly to the Division Administrator and has a reporting relationship to the Clinical Directors and DOM Ambulatory Administrators to ensure efficient and coordinated functioning of the Division as a unit.
-This job encompasses the management of a large and complex divisional structure which includes finances, human resources, program/business development, sponsored research and other fiscal and administrative operations of the division.
+This position manages the financial and administrative activities for the division of Geriatrics within Bayview's Department of Medicine.
+The position reports directly to the Division Director and the Administrator for the Department of Medicine, Bayview to ensure efficient and coordinated functioning of the divisions.
+In addition, this position will assist with Bayview Department of Medicine initiatives.
+This job encompasses the management of complex divisional structures and department projects encompassing finances, human resources, program/business development, and other fiscal and administrative operations of the division.

 Develop staff job descriptions for new hires and restructure current job descriptions for upgrading of staff positions as needed.
 Work closely with Department and SOM Human Resources for appropriate grading and salaries.

-Supervise/train/lead administrative staff.
+Supervise/train/lead administrative staff in excess of 15 individuals.
 Assist other divisional supervisors with hiring/firing of staff necessary for day to day program operations.

 Orient all new employees to the Division, ensure all forms are properly filled out and submitted, and that new employees contact all necessary offices (e.g., Human Resources, Registrar, Parking, I.D., etc.)